Gathering evidence

 • how it’s affecting you

-Your evidence can also be used, with your permission, if the case goes to court.
+Your evidence can also be used, with your permission, if your case goes to court.

 • photos